 A parameter name followed by an equals sign (=) and a value.
-The parameter name may be one of the standard APL parameters (see Configuration Parameters on page 17) or a name and value of your own choosing (see Object Reference Guide: GetEnvironment Method).
-Note that this differs from Dyalog APL under UNIX, where parameters must be passed as environment variables.
+The parameter name may be one of the standard APL parameters (see Configuration Parameters on page 18) or a name and value of your own choosing (see Object Reference Guide: GetEnvironment Method).
+If the parameter is in a registry subfolder (see Registry Sub-Folders on page 56), its name must be preceded by the name of the sub-folder, followed by a backslash (\) or underscore ( ).